The Syllable Series Part 2: The VCe Syllable

 Back It Up

-I’d like to backtrack a teensy bit and ask you a question.
-Do your students know what a syllable is?
-If you’re taking the time to teach them the types, you’ll want to make sure they have a good working definition that they can recite it back verbatim.
+If you’re taking the time to teach them the types, you’ll want to make sure they have a good working definition that they can recite back verbatim.

-Here we go: A syllable is a word, or a word part with at least one talking vowel.
-(If it doesn’t have a vowel, then it isn’t a syllable.)
 Make sure your kiddos learn that definition inside and out.
 You can even add hand motions.
-For instance, when they say at least one taking vowel, have them open and close their hand as if in a talking motion, or pretending your hand is a quacking duck.
-Looking for a mini poster of this definition and all the syllable types?
-Click here.
+For instance, when they say at least one taking vowel, have them open and close their hand as if in a talking motion, or pretend your hand is a quacking duck.

 Why do we have a silent e?

-What is the VCe syllable?
+What is the VCe syllable and how do I teach it?

 The VCe syllable type, or vowel-consonant-E syllable type, is a syllable where the first vowel is long and the final vowel, e, is silent.
 It is commonly taught after you have taught closed syllables.

 You can take a few words and research the meanings using this online, etymology dictionary and you may be able to trace the steps back to when and how a particular word’s spelling changed over time.
 For instance, bake came from bakan, time came from tima, and huge came from the old French version, ahuge.
-When working with younger children, I would recommend spending more time with the decoding and encoding of VCe words and just have a little etymology time.
+When working with younger children, I would recommend spending more time with the decoding and encoding of VCe words and just having a little etymology time.
 It’s appropriate and engaging to spend more time on the etymology end with older children.

-After my intro, we will spend a great deal of time sorting between short and long a words (both picture sorts and word sorts), using magnetic letters, dictation, and actually reading controlled text with lots of VCe words.
-Most importantly, play games.
-Matching games like concentration, and games which involve spelling practice are great choice.
-The key point I wish to make with this syllable type is to continue multi-sensory instruction and oral, repeated practice.
+After my intro, we will spend a great deal of time sorting between short and long a words (both picture sorts and word sorts), using magnetic letters, dictation, and reading controlled text with lots of VCe words.

-Step 1: Student says the word out loud. (auditory)
+Step 1: Student says the word out loud.
+(Auditory)

-Step 2: Student spells the word out loud as they write it. (visual, auditory, kinesthetic)
+Step 2: Student spells the word out loud as they write it.
+(Visual, auditory, kinesthetic)

-Step 3: Student reads the word out loud. (visual, auditory)
+Step 3: Student reads the word out loud.
+(Visual, auditory)

 Where can I find out more?

 Do you have a practical way to teach this syllable type?
 Id love to hear about it in the comments below!
-Please be sure to sign up to receive my monthly newsletter by email.
-You can sign up in the right sidebar of this blog.
-Thank you!

 Share: